flrnd/plastic.vim/README.md

 #### NOTE
 The theme has decent syntax highlight.
 Only tested with Javascript and golang.

+If you want to customize it only need to install [lifepillar/vim-colortemplate](https://github.com/lifepillar/vim-colortemplate) and edit the template files.

 #### TODO
 * Add A lot of more lang syntax support.
 * lightline theme support.